 Unfortunately, the reality is that some agrihoods are profitable real estate opportunities that generate millions of dollars and appeal to the wealthier populations.
 Others are not, though — and instead, are sincere, sustainable suburban communities.
 A few in particular are simply inspirational.

 In Downtown Detroit — one of America’s most dangerous cities — we can see evidence of how the agrihood concept can indeed change society, community and the environment — without generating wealth at all.
 Poverty and food shortages are real problems for many of the residents in Detroit and you won’t need a million dollars to become part of this community.
 Many families are reliant on government aid or charitable support just to feed themselves.
 Poverty, crime and injustice are rampant.
-Yet somehow, sustainability, organic food and the beauty of human nature have molded the area into an agrihood to be proud of.
+Yet somehow, sustainability, organic food and the beauty of human nature has molded the area into an agrihood to be proud of.

 The Michigan Urban Farming Initiative (MUFI) is a non-profit organization that is bringing sustainable farming to communities that need it most.
 They are determined to combine agriculture, sustainability, education and community to solve ongoing urban challenges.
 For nearly ten years, this group has been continually redeveloping and cultivating a three-acre area of land in North Detroit that has become the core organic farmland of this agrihood.